What is Reverse Morris Trust?

 More on a Reverse Morris Trust

-The subsidiary spin-off offers an opportunity to the parent company to raise capital, monetize its interest in the segment being spun off, and thereby reduce debt.
+The subsidiary spin-off offers an opportunity for the parent company to raise capital, monetize its interest in the segment being spun off, and thereby reduce debt.
 Companies resort to Reverse Morris Trust deals as they offer the combined benefits of mergers and spin-offs.

 Learn more about mergers and acquisitions in CFI’s free introduction to corporate finance course.

 History of the Reverse Morris Trust